“By the waters of Babylon we lay down and wept as we remembered Zion”

 for the right.

-Come from behind this wall of words
+We come from behind a wall of words

 surprised to find the wall still standing